tesssie/til/about.md

 permalink: /about/
 ---

-This site is inspired by thoughtbot til project.
-We learn new things.
-This is a repo to share what I learned,
+This site is inspired by [thoughtbot til](https://github.com/thoughtbot/til) project to share to share what I learned every day.